base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 make sign-op # or make sign-cb for Coinbase signers
 ```

 Note: there have been reports of some folks seeing this error `Error creating signer: error opening ledger: hidapi: failed to open device`.
 A fix is in progress, but not yet merged.
-If you come across this, open a new terminal and run.
+If you come across this, open a new terminal and run the following to resolve the issue:
 ```
 git clone git@github.com:base-org/eip712sign.git
 cd eip712sign
 go install
 ```

-You will see a "Simulation link" from the output.
+Once you run the make sign command successfully, you will see a "Simulation link" from the output.

 Paste this URL in your browser.
 A prompt may ask you to choose a
 project, any project will do.
 You can create one if necessary.